Are applications being accepted? Yes.

 - Basic Program – 7 CFR, Part 4288, Subpart A.

 - This program was authorized by Title IX, Section 9004 of the Agricultural Act of 2014, (2014 Farm Bill).

 This program helps increase American energy independence by increasing the private sector supply of renewable energy and decreasing the demand for fossil fuels.

-NOTE: Because citations and other information may be subject to change, please always consult the program Instructions listed in the section above titled, "What governs this program?"
+NOTE: Because citations and other information may be subject to change, please always consult the program instructions listed in the section above titled “What law governs this program?”
 You may also contact your State Rural Development Energy Coordinator for assistance.